3 die in Jammu due to incessant rains

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Two died owing to house collapse while one died in flash floods.
+Two in Doda died owing to house collapse while one died in flash floods.

 Meanwhile, the Vaishno Devi Yatra has been suspended following heavy rainfall and adverse weather conditions.
 Authorities have advised pilgrims to wait for further updates, reports news agency PTI.